-LOFAR will enter its first operational phase in December 2012, following a period of commissioning.
+LOFAR entered its first operational phase in December 2012, following a period of commissioning.

-LOFAR "Version 1.0" will provide a stable, robust system that enables:
+LOFAR "Version 1.0" and "Version 2.0" provide a stable, robust system that enables:

-2) the specification, planning, managing, and automatic execution of beam formed observations up to and including processing on the BG/P.
+6) the specification, planning, managing, and automatic execution of beam formed observations up to and including processing on COBALT.

 Four tied array modes will be supported: Coherent Stokes, Incoherent Stokes, Complex Voltages and Fly's Eye mode.

 a) ingesting imaging data products (visibilities and images) and Beam Formed data products (complex voltages, coherent and incoherent stokes, fly's eye mode).

 b) A search and retrieve function for LTA data products.